deadlyvipers/dojo_rules/introduction.md

 My name is Sam and I go by irritablekitten on Github.
 I am honored to join this dojo and Git is my favorite Code School path.
-My deadly skills are: *Legs, *Taco-making, *Killing history using git rebase
+My deadly skills are: *Legs, *Taco-making